Cleaning Guides

 How to clean leather with saddle soap

 Start by cleaning the whole couch with a damp cloth.
 This will remove any dust and debris and will prepare the couch for the saddle soap application.
 Pay special attention to the seams and crevices, where dirt usually builds up.
-Dab into the soap with a clean cloth or sponge, then apply onto the surface of the couch.
+Dab into the soap with a clean cloth or sponge, then apply to the surface of the couch.
 Rub gently in a circular motion until the soap is absorbed.
 Keep doing this until you’ve covered the whole surface of the couch.
 After you’re done, there’s no need to clean it with water.
 Only wipe the excess soap with a clean dry cloth.

 We recommend conditioning the leather after you’ve cleaned it.
 Apply high-quality oils and conditioners on the whole surface and leave it to air-dry.
 It can take from several hours to a whole day before you can use your couch.
-It can be tempting to skip this step as it’s a bit time-consuming, but if you do, you’re risking the leather to dry out and wear-down more easily.
+It can be tempting to skip this step as it’s a bit time-consuming, but if you do, you’re risking the leather to dry out and wear down more easily.

 Repeat this process once every few months.
 It’s not recommended to use saddle soap more than once in 2-3 months, as it could do more harm than good.